Cannabis Pest Control for Home Growers

 Integrated pest management and cannabis pest and disease control are a crucial component of growing cannabis at home.
 We know that preventative maintenance is the path to healthy plants, so get ready to learn which cannabis pests and diseases to expect in your home grow, and how to prevent and kill them.

-Spider Mites are one of the worst problematic cannabis pests to deal with, because an infestation will destroy your crop (see spider mite webbing below.)
-Don’t worry, infestations and webs don’t occur overnight, so as long as you apply preventatives regularly, you will avoid these awful pests.
-If you see just a few spider mites, don’t ignore your problem.
-Always look under the leaves with a jewelers scope to inspect for spider mites and spider mite eggs.
-Depending on your eyesight, you may see them crawling without a scope, but most people need the magnification to see clearly.
-There are many varieties of spider mites and they are known for building resistances to pest products, so it’s important to alternate products like Bug Buster O and Green Cleaner.
+Spider Mites are one of the worst cannabis pests to deal with.
+An infestation will quickly ruin your crop (see spider mite webbing below.)
+Don’t worry, spider mite infestations don’t occur overnight, so as long as you apply preventatives regularly, you will avoid these awful pests.
+If you see just a few spider mites, do not ignore your problem.
+You need to look under cannabis leaves with a jewelers scope to inspect for mites or eggs.
+Depending on your eyesight, you might see them crawling without a scope, but most people do need the magnification of a jewelers scope to see them.
+Regrettably, there are many varieties of spider mites and they can build resistances to your pest control products.
+To stay on top of spider mite prevention, it’s important to alternate pest control products like Bug Buster O and Green Cleaner.

 Powdery Mildew (PM)

 Powdery Mildew (PM) is a very common home grow challenge whether you grow cannabis indoors or outdoors.PM is very easy to spot.
 You’ll see a fuzzy white film coating on the leaf.
 Remove infected leafs as soon as possible and treat your plants with Serenade or Green Cleaner.
 PM shows up first on lower leafs, but always inspect the entire plant, starting from the bottom up as a rule of thumb.
 You are more likely to find traces of PM towards the bottom of the plant.